rmgk/consysT-project.github.io/index.md

 **consysT** features easy replication of data using various consistency models and ensures that replicated data with different consistency models is mixed correctly.

+### Distribution
-**Distribution.** Easily distribute your your data across geo-replicated devices, datacenters, or in a local network. *Replicated objects* allow to distribute and perform operations on your data.
+Easily distribute your your data across geo-replicated devices, datacenters, or in a local network. *Replicated objects* allow to distribute and perform operations on your data.
 As consysT is implemented as a language extension to Java, you can use already existing Java classes and replicate them with ease.

 ```java
 //Create a replicated object.